MerginMaps/docs/src/manage/plugin/index.md

 To get started, you will need to [install and configure the plugin](../../setup/install-mergin-maps-plugin-for-qgis/index.md).

-Once installed, plugin's entries will be added to the QGIS toolbar panel, Browser panel and to the Processing toolbox.
+Once installed, plugin's entries will be added to the QGIS toolbar panel, Browser panel, Project properties and to the Processing toolbox.

 :::tip
 To ensure you can use the latest improvements, don't forget to [upgrade the plugin](../../setup/install-mergin-maps-plugin-for-qgis/#plugin-upgrade) whenever there is an update available!